ExelAlfanso/ExelAlfanso/README.md

 [![socialmedia](https://skillicons.dev/icons?i=linkedin)][2]

 ### About me
-I'm a Computer Science Student at University of Brawijaya Open to such things related to game development!
+I'm a Computer Science student at University of Brawijaya Open to such things related to game development!
 * I like to code and make games
 * I like rock music 🎸